IshaanKarnik/SetOnce/README.md

 * Uses modern CMake; alternatively can be used wothout CMake by just adding the header file to source-code
 * Only C++11 support required

+### Use Cases

+* Store Configuration Data
+* Store Calibration Data
+* Store Compensation Data
+* Any Data that needs to be stored/written only once but read overtime throughout the lifetime of program

 ### Usage

 1. Import Library Header